 - Achieving Marketing Goals.
 Having a snapshot of the KPIs of revenue for your business is crucial.
 Ultimately, what the CEO and Board want to know is: what are the marketing goals that will help drive revenue and are you meeting them?
 At the end of the quarter, the narrative is straightforward – you either achieved your goals (in which case the data speaks for itself) or you didn’t.
 My “Go To” dashboards for this section are: Revenue Goal, Opportunity Coverage, MQL (Marketing Qualified Lead) Metrics, Average Deal Size and Sourced Revenue.

 - Business Processes – What’s Working?
 What’s Not?
 In this section, the focus is really on which processes are performing well and, of course, which aren’t.
 The CMO not only needs to shoulder part of the burden for revenue generation and, in doing so, ensuring pipeline coverage but a CMO who is performing well is one who does so efficiently.
 Improved conversion rates, improved velocity of deals (so you can do more deals in a set time period) and increases in average deal size are excellent KPIs to prove marketing efficiencies or areas of needed improvement.
 The “Got-To” dashboards I use include MQL-to-Close conversion Rates, MQL-to-Close Velocity Rates, MQL-to-Demo Conversion Rates (this makes sense for my business but other businesses may have a different opportunity stage), Average Deal Size, and Average Number of Touches For Won and Lost Opportunities.
 In this section, I think it’s important to show trend data as it helps to tell a story about how/if you are improving business processes.

-For a guide on some of these dashboards, check out The Four Pillars of Insights-Driven Marketing Measurement.
+For a guide on some of these dashboards, check out Four Dashboards to Make Marketing Measurement Easy.